kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-03-expose-and-secure-workload-jwt.md

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-3. To access the secured service, call it using the JWT access token:
+2. To access the secured service, call it using the JWT access token:

    ```bash
    curl -ik https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/headers -H "Authorization: Bearer $ACCESS_TOKEN"
    ```

-   This call returns the code `200` response.
+  If successful, the call returns the code `200 OK` response.

   </details>